danijar/computer-game/ROADMAP.md

     buy the domain www.opengp.org which reads "Open Game Project" Implement in game bug report tool
-    send screenshot, hardware configuration, time and an optional user comment to the server Editor capabilities
+    send screenshot, hardware configuration, time and an optional user comment to the server Logging system
+    rename Debug Helper to Log Manager
+    Randomly color messages by their output sources Provide options for solo or mute output sources Editor capabilities
     insert, edit and transform objects
         inserted objects can get their id stored in a scripting variable or be anonym